 Build custom, intelligent workflows without code

-4. Replies in the Slack thread to confirm what it did and provide an ETA.
+Reply in the Slack thread to confirm the update.

-Best of all, you can test these flows with a powerful simulation mode on thousands of your past tickets.
-This gives you total confidence that everything will work as expected before you roll it out to your team.
+Best of all, you can test these flows with a simulation mode, giving you total confidence in your Jira automation before it goes live.

-Comparing Jira Slack automation costs: Native tools vs. an AI-powered platform
+Comparing Jira Slack automation costs: Native tools and AI platforms

 It’s time to put your Jira Slack automation to work

-The built-in Jira Slack automation is a fine place to start.
-It’s good for simple, one-way notifications that bring a bit more visibility into your team’s work.
+The built-in Jira Slack automation is an excellent place to start.
+It’s a mature, reliable system that brings essential visibility to your team’s work.

 This tutorial provides a clear, step-by-step guide to setting up the basic Jira and Slack integration for your team.